 There are excellent exhibitions here, including a 360-degree battle immersion theatre that not only shows you the powerful lead up to the first charge but puts you right among the very centre of all the action.
 You’ll be able to see just what Bonnie Prince Charlie’s men went through as they fought and died here, and perhaps feel the same terror they felt as they were overwhelmed.

-There’s also a great audio tour you can listen to, as well as a museum where you can learn in detail about the 1745 Rising from both perspectives.
+There’s also a great audio tour you can listen to, as well as a museum where you can learn in detail about the 1745 rising from both perspectives.
 This is a place where men gathered to fight for a cause that was truly doomed, and an hour after the battle began, 1,600 men were dead – 1,500 of them Jacobites.

-A sad and atmospheric attraction, but also a fascinating one where you’ll learn about one of the most devastating battles in British history.
+The Culloden Battlefield is a sad and atmospheric attraction, but also a fascinating one where you’ll learn about one of the most devastating battles in British history.

 8. Dinefwr Castle, Carmarthenshire, Wales